 The Masai Mara is a unique area with a constant and unrivalled flow of wildlife throughout the year.
-From July to October the Mara becomes a backdrop for one of the last great natural wonders of the world, when 1.5 million wildebeest and zebra surge up from the Serengeti plains in their annual search for the seasonal grasses that sustain them.
-The spectacle as the vast herds cross rivers and sweep through the golden grasses and is punctuated by individual struggles with the predators, which are in turn drawn to take their part in this dramatic event.
+From July to October, the Mara becomes a backdrop for one of the last great natural wonders of the world, when 1.5 million wildebeest and zebra surge up from the Serengeti plains in their annual search for the seasonal grasses that sustain them.
+The spectacle as the vast herds cross rivers, sweep through the golden grasses, and is punctuated by individual struggles with the predators, which are in turn drawn to take their part in this dramatic event.
 Whilst the migration is spectacular, game viewing at all other times of the year remains almost unrivalled anywhere in Africa.

 Currently we do not have any sample itineraries of custom tours to this destination.

 Click here to contact us and we would be happy to discuss possibilities

 Stay in the know: Subscribe to our newsletter to have our hand-picked trips & specials delivered to you!